ministryofjustice/security-guidance/docs/forensic-readiness-policy.md

     All IT systems **must consider**, in their design, the need to capture evidence in an evidential way following [BS 10008](https://www.bsigroup.com/en-GB/bs-10008-electronic-information-management/).

-**Note:** Guidance on evidential capture in accordance to [BS 10008](https://www.bsigroup.com/en-GB/bs-10008-electronic-information-management/) is provided in [IT Security - Forensics Readiness Guide](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/forensic-readiness-guide/).
+**Note:** Guidance on evidential capture in accordance to [BS 10008](https://www.bsigroup.com/en-GB/bs-10008-electronic-information-management/) is provided in the [Forensics Readiness Guide](forensic-readiness-guide.md).

 ## The need for IT Forensics